sadapannord/17-regex-tutorial/Develop/gist-template.md

 ### Character Classes

-This expression contains 3 groupings of character classes.
+This expression contains 3 groupings of character classes, enclosed in square brackets [].
+We are also searching for any digit between 0 and 9 in the snipped [\da-z\.-] following the @ symbol.

+### Grouping and Capturing

+A grouping is a way to use multiple characters as a single object, this is created by placing the characters in parenthesis ().
+This expression contains 3 groupings.
+The first is preceding the @ symbol, the second directly afterwards, and the third following a period.
+A group that is "captured" contains all the characters that were matched.

+### Bracket Expressions

+Bracket expressions are used to determine what characters we are searching for.
 In the first grouping we are searching for the letters "a" through "z", the numbers 0 through 9, and the characters (\_.-).
 The second grouping is searching for numbers 0 through 9, letters "a" through "z", and the characters (.-).
 The third grouping is searching for letters "a" through "z".

-### Grouping and Capturing

-### Bracket Expressions

 ### Greedy and Lazy Match

-### Boundaries
+This regex contains greedy operators, meaning they will expand the match as far as they can through the provided input.

 ### Back-references